zulfiqarshafar/RAI_Task_2/README.md

   * In 1 of the 2 new forms, use external CSS

 ## 3. Advance CSS
-Create a simple website with a navigation bar, and a CSS img gallery.
+Create a simple website with a navigation bar
   * Use floating, nested divs for all positioning.
   * Create at least four pages for this site
     * home, plus three more.